Eugenics in the United States: 21st century

-In recent decades, advancements in genetic technologies—particularly gene-editing tools like CRISPR—have sparked renewed ethical debates that echo the concerns of the early eugenics movement.
-While genome editing is still in the early days of research and development, the 2018 births of CRISPER-edited babies intensified ethical concerns about human germline editing.
+Modern advancements in genetic technologies, such as gene-editing tools like CRISPR, have prompted renewed ethical debates on eugenics.
 Some argue that confronting the past of eugenics is essential to implement proper regulations in regards to gene editing and embryo selection, to address issues like access and structural bias.
-However national genome research institute present eugenics as scientific racism by tracing how its logics can still persist subtly in 21 century arguments.
+The National Human Genome Research Institute describes eugenics as a form of scientific racism which persists subtly in 21st century arguments.

 While these technologies are primarily used for treating genetic disorders, scholars and bioethicists have raised concerns about the emergence of "liberal" or "consumer-based" eugenics, in which individuals may seek to enhance traits such as intelligence, physical ability, or appearance in their offspring.
-Public perception of genetic editing remains divided.
+Public perception in the United States of genetic editing remains divided.
 While some view it as a promising tool to prevent genetic disease, others fear it could reinforce social inequalities, especially if enhancements become accessible only to wealthy individuals.
 A Pew Research Center survey found that 71% of Americans favor using gene editing to treat serious health conditions.
 However, opinions divide when considering widespread or non-therapeutic applications.
 Only 39% believe that widespread use of genetic editing would improve quality of life, while 40% think it would have no significant effect, and 18% fear it could worsen quality of life.
 Additionally, 55% of Americans expressed concern that widespread use of gene editing could increase income inequality, reflecting broader societal worries about access and fairness in the application of these technologies.

 Currently forced or coerced sterilization is considered as discrimination and right violation by international humans rights and requires informed consent.
 Documentation of involuntary sterilization can support asylum claims in the United States.